 Looking for something light, yet satisfying?
-These simple summer salads from top family food cooks are major crowd pleasers, mama
+These simple salads from top family food cooks are major crowd pleasers!

-With the midweek National Day holiday just around the corner, Singapore based cookbook author Ghillie James shares a great salad recipe to cook for guests, and has also asked some of her favourite family cookery writers for their recipes to prepare for a crowd.
-Here are four tasty and substantial salads to help feed the masses (and the kids, too!).
+The best way to balance out all that holiday feasting?
+Singapore-based cookbook author Ghillie James shares a great salad recipe to cook for guests, and has also asked some of her favourite family cookery writers for their recipes to prepare for a crowd.
+Here are four tasty and substantial salads to add to your holiday menus or weekday meals.

 Singapore based author of Carrotsticks and Cravings Terri-Anne Leske has a delicious but quick-to-prepare chicken salad recipe in her second book, Family Favourites, which can easily be multiplied for bigger numbers.
 Turmeric is a super spice with many fabulous nutritional benefits, so your guests can feel good while they eat it!